gas metal arc welding

 • Speed of welding: As the welding rate increases, the fume generation rate obviously increases.

 • GMAW transfer mode: GMAW has three transfer modes.
 Short-circuit GMAW is where the wire actually touches the puddle.
 It results in the lowest heat input so also has the lowest fume levels.
-But its use is limited to the sheet metal industry due to its low penetration resulting in a high defect rate on heavy, industrial welding.
-Globular transfer mode is where the droplets are greater than the diameter of the electrode and has moderate heat input.
-Spray transfer mode is where the diameter of the droplets are smaller than the diameter of the wire and has the highest heat input and highest fume levels.
+However, its use is limited to the sheet metal industry due to its low penetration resulting in a high defect rate in heavy, industrial welding.
+Globular transfer mode is where the droplets are greater than the diameter of the electrode and have moderate heat input.
+Spray transfer mode is where the diameter of the droplets is smaller than the diameter of the wire and has the highest heat input and highest fume levels.
 Both spray mode and globular transfer are the most difficult to weld out of position.

 • Steady or pulsed current GMAW: Technology has advanced to power sources that have pulsing capabilities for GMAW applications.
 GMAW pulse current operates in spray mode for a short period of time (e.g., one droplet per pulse) then the wire cools off.
 This allows GMAW to operate at a lower temperature per unit time.
 Studies have shown that utilizing a pulsing current generates fewer fumes than under steady current welding processes, all else remaining equal.